ImagingDataCommons/highdicom/docs/usage.rst

 what it represents.

-In this example, we use a secondary capture to store an image containing a labelled bounding box region drawn over a CT image.
+In this example, we use a secondary capture to store an image containing a labeled bounding box region drawn over a CT image.

 .. code-block:: python